nschaefe/Car2Car/README.md

 # Car2Car
 ![Example Output](./header.jpg)

-Image to image translation using StarGAN(https://github.com/yunjey/stargan).
+Image to image translation using a modifed version of StarGAN(https://github.com/yunjey/stargan).
 Transforms a car to a target make.
 The datasets we used are from:
 - http://mmlab.ie.cuhk.edu.hk/datasets/comp_cars/
 - https://ai.stanford.edu/~jkrause/cars/car_dataset.html